mmyiv/eds22--0-2024-in-class/README.md

 # EDS 220 In-Class Repository

-This repository hosts all the work completed in-class by [YOUR NAME HERE] during the EDS 220 - *Working with Environmental Datasets* lectures.4
+This repository hosts all the work completed in-class by Michelle Yiv during the EDS 220 - *Working with Environmental Datasets* lectures.4

 ## Course Information
 - **Course Title:** EDS 220 - Working with Environmental Datasets